CerfMetal/MineBot/README.md

 pip install pyyaml
 ```

-(A python setup script will soon be available)
+(A python setup script will be available soon)

 ## Usage